VisAnatomy: An SVG Chart Corpus with Fine-Grained Semantic Labels: : Multilevel Fine-grained Semantic Labels

 \subsection{Fine-grained Labels of Multilevel Scene Components}

 To support a broad set of visualization applications, we need detailed semantic labels beyond just chart types~\cite{chen2023state}.
 Specifically, we need a comprehensive understanding of the structure of a chart at multiple levels of granularity, from its global-level chart type down to the properties of individual elements.

-To this end, we adopt the Visualization Object Model~(VOM) in the Manipulable Semantic Component~(MSC) framework proposed by Liu \etal~\cite{liu2024msc,liu_atlas_2021}, a graphics-centric approach to describing the structure of a visualization scene, as the theoretical framework to ground our labeling effort.
-In MSC, the VOM consists of semantic components such as visual elements (\eg mark, glyph, collection), encodings (\ie mapping between data attribute and visual channel), algorithmic layouts (\eg grid, stack, packing, \etc) and relational constraints (\eg spatial alignment)~\cite{liu2024msc}.
+To this end, we surveyed related literature to compare existing visualization abstractions~\cite{liu2024msc,satyanarayan_critical_2019,satyanarayan_vega-lite_2016,snyder_divi_2024}.
+We finally decided to focus on the labels for the following components commonly shared across visualization grammars and abstractions: mark elements, reference elements, hierarchical grouping, visual encodings, and group layout.
+The supplemental materials contain detailed descriptions of the components we have surveyed.